 For example, AMD Radeon 6930 graphics card produces 1800 Kh/s, if you use the same module for cryptocurrency mining on the Scrypt algorithm, the indicator will decrease almost three times.
 Video cards of other models show approximately such ratio of change of power.

 When choosing mining equipment, you should prefer a model with an impressive number of Shader processes and a high frequency of the graphics core.
-If we talk about Radeon graphics cards, pay attention to 7950 and 7970.
+If we talk about Radeon graphics cards, pay attention to 7950 and 7970 or newer.
 Nvidia also has analogues to these models.

 As for CPU-mining, AMD processors with 6-8 cores or Intel i5/i7 demonstrate not the highest level of performance, but also consume much less electricity.